davedg629/RedditRatings/README.md

 If you want to say something not directly related to your rating, put it below a horizontal rule ('---').

-verifyreview
+verifyrating

-If the text "verifyrating" is included, then a PM will be sent to you when your review is parsed.
+If the text "verifyrating" is included, then a PM will be sent to you when your rating is parsed.
 </pre>
 </li>